Local TV news personality takes on additional role after pageant win

 Shortly after beginning her career at Local4, she was tapped to serve as judge for the Miss Kool-Aid Days pageant in 2018 by then-pageant director Susan Spady.

-Encouraged by Spady to compete in the Mrs. America pageant, she decided to re-engage in her longtime passion, albeit in a non-competitive capacity.
+Encouraged by Spady to compete in the Mrs. America pageant, Harrington decided to re-engage in her longtime passion, albeit in a non-competitive capacity.

 “She (Spady) knew I had pageant experience and thought I’d be a good fit,” she said of her invitation from Spady to judge.
 “She also mentioned the Mrs. Nebraska pageant, and I looked into it.”